prakhar1989/docker-curriculum/README.md

 ```
 <img src="https://raw.githubusercontent.com/prakhar1989/docker-curriculum/master/images/static.png" title="static">

+To stop a detached container, run `docker stop` by giving the container ID.

 I'm sure you agree that was super simple.
 To deploy this on a real server you would just need to install Docker, and run the above Docker command.
 Now that you've seen how to run a webserver inside a Docker image, you must be wondering - how do I create my own Docker image?
 This is the question we'll be exploring in the next section.

 <a id="docker-images"></a>
 ### 2.2 Docker Images